Phoenix Suns' Standings

 You can keep track of the Phoenix Suns’ progress with the standings table here.
-Points for (+) and points against (-) serve as indicator on the team’s offensive and defensive totals.
+Points for (+) and points against (-) serve as an indicator of the team’s offensive and defensive totals.

 To bet on the Phoenix Suns, you’ll need to learn how the money line works.
 This is an Americanized system that shows two numbers: a minus and a plus.
-The minus number meaning the favorite shows how much you need to bet to win $100.
+The minus number means the favourite and shows how much you need to bet to win $100.
 For example, -170 means a bet of $170 is needed to win $100.
-The plus number shows how much you win when betting $100. +140 for instance means you win $140 on a $100 wager.
+The plus number shows how much you win when betting $100. +140, for instance, means you win $140 on a $100 wager.

-Changing of the guard: throughout most of their history, the Phoenix Suns have had all-star caliber guards leading the team: Dick Van Arsdale and Paul Westphal in the seventies, Walter Davis in the eighties, Kevin Johnson in the nineties, Steve Nash in the 2000s, and Eric Bledsoe in the 2010s.
-The Suns’ success seems hinged upon how well their backcourt gels and how far they can take them and Suns’ hopefuls hope that the current guards are finally the ones to break through.
+Changing of the guard: throughout most of their history, the Phoenix Suns have had all-star calibre guards leading the team: Dick Van Arsdale and Paul Westphal in the seventies, Walter Davis in the eighties, Kevin Johnson in the nineties, Steve Nash in the 2000s, and Eric Bledsoe in the 2010s.
+The Suns’ success seems hinged upon how well their backcourt gels and how far they can take them and Suns’ hopefuls hope that the current guards are finally the ones to breakthrough.

 Under the Sun: during Steve Nash’s time with the Suns, they were one of the NBA’s most prolific teams, but they haven’t been as hot since.
 If you play the team totals or over/under, you can pick whether the total score between the Suns and their opponent goes over or under the projected number: i.e. 206.5.
 Suns’ games generally go under 52.5 percent of the time since 2013.
 When the Suns are in a back-to-back, that percentage rises to 64.